 Whai Rawa was set up to improve levels of tertiary education, home ownership and saving for retirement and to improve the wellbeing of Ngāi Tahu whānau.
 Outside of these categories there are limited opportunities to withdraw your funds.
 Remember if you are aged 55 or older you can make 2 withdrawals a year towards supporting your retirement.

 From the age of 55, two withdrawals may be made from your Whai Rawa account each year for any purpose.
-The minimum withdrawal amount is $500 (or your full account balance if it’s less than $500).
+The minimum withdrawal amount is $500 (or 95% of your account balance if it’s less than $500).
 Download the Retirement Withdrawal form.

 Whai Rawa can be used for any NZQA or overseas equivalent approved course, either on completion, or during the course of study if no alternative sources of funding are available to you.
 Download the Tertiary Education Withdrawal Form or find out more about planning for and funding tertiary education.

 Whai Rawa can be used to buy or build your first home or a subsequent home purchase where you are in the equivalent position of a first home buyer (a useful guide is if you are being allowed to withdraw your KiwiSaver monies towards the purchase).
 Download the First Home Purchase Withdrawal Form.
 Find out more about planning for and funding a first home purchase.

 You may be able to make a Serious Illness withdrawal if you have an injury, illness or disability:

 If you meet these criteria you do not need to prove you are in significant financial hardship.

 What You Will Need: Along with the completed Serious Illness Withdrawal Form, you will need a medical explanation of your illness as well as any supporting information, and have a doctor complete a confidential declaration for you.